developerpyk/Lucky-Market/README.md

 # Lucky-Market
-This was made by chat-GPT to practice coding and experience chat-GPT.
+This was made by using chat-GPT to practice coding and experience chat-GPT.
 So, this site is unavailable and the products are not for sale.